onzfonz/comp227/src/content/4/en/part4c.md

 })
 ```

-In stark contrast to the conventions of relational databases, <i>references are now stored in both documents</i>: the note references the user who created it, and the user has an array of references to all of the notes created by them.
+In stark contrast to the conventions of relational databases, ***references are now stored in both documents***: the note references the user who created it, and the user has an array of references to all of the notes created by them.

 ### Creating users

 Let's implement a route for creating new users.
-Users have a unique <i>username</i>, a <i>name</i> and something called a <i>passwordHash</i>.
+Users have a unique `username`, a `name` and something called a `passwordHash`.
 The password hash is the output of a [one-way hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function) applied to the user's password.
 It is never wise to store unencrypted plain text passwords in the database!